Bridging scales in porous media: cDFT-informed pore network modelling for fluid transport with nanoconfined phase behavior: Results

-For simulation of pore-scale filtration, it is essential to ensure that the results accurately reflect the behavior of a larger system, addressing the concept of REV. To evaluate this, we examined randomly generated 'lin' samples of varying sizes: 240, 480, 720, and 960.
-It reflects the physical size of the considered sample and, consequently, the number of pores and throats in the PNM (see Table \ref{tab:sizes}).
-Figure \ref{fig:sizes} illustrates the permeability drop observed in the 'lin' samples, accounting for capillary condensation of carbon dioxide at a temperature of T = 273 K. Notably, the smallest pore structure sample, 'lin-240', exhibited a significant deviation in permeability drop compared to the larger samples.
+For simulation of pore-scale filtration, it is essential to ensure that the results accurately reflect the behavior of a larger system, addressing the concept of representative elementary volume (REV).
+To evaluate the required REV size, we examined randomly generated 'uni' samples of varying sizes: 240, 480, 720, and 960.
+It reflects the physical size of the considered sample and, consequently, the number of pores and throats in the PNM, given in Table \ref{tab:sizes}.
+Figure \ref{fig:sizes} illustrates the permeability drop observed in the 'uni' samples with different sizes, accounting for capillary condensation of carbon dioxide at temperature T = 273~K. Notably, the smallest pore structure sample, 'uni-240', exhibited a significant deviation in permeability drop compared to the larger samples.
 This pore network is definitely smaller than the size required for REV and is unsuitable for filtration simulation.
-It is related to that for the smallest sample blockages of flow occurring earlier than in the larger systems, when the particular pores are blocked, it can block the whole way for fluid flow.
+Such deviation is related to the fact that when the particular pores are blocked, it can block the whole way for fluid flow, and for a smaller sample, flow disruption occurs earlier than in larger systems.
 Our analysis suggests that a minimum size of approximately 480 is necessary for representativity, although this threshold may also depend on additional characteristics of the pore-scale geometry and fluid properties.